 Road safety technologies offer personal injury lawyers a treasure trove of evidence to substantiate clients’ claims.

-Allocating Liability:
+Allocating Liability

-CCTV and dash cam footage can give absolute, irrefutable evidence of whose mistake an accident was.
+CCTV and dash cam footage can give absolute, irrefutable evidence of whose mistake the accident was.
 MVDS and RWIS data can tell us what road and weather conditions were present, and assist in deciding on negligence.

-Measuring Damages:
+Measuring Damages

 CV system and dash cam data can measure the impact force of an accident, assisting in measuring the severity of injuries and damage to property.

-Greater Awards:
+Greater Awards

 By generating substantial, unbiased evidence, these technologies can potentially allow plaintiffs to recover greater damages against their injuries, i.e., medical expenses, lost wages, and pain and suffering.